Frequently Asked Questions

 What is the cost / fees of Bahmni?

 Bahmni is Open Source Software licensed under AGPL 3.0 so there are no license fees to be paid.
 It can be downloaded and used at no cost.
 The details of license can be found here.
 You can implement Bahmni yourself or engage an implementer.
-Implementer may charge a fee for implementation services including installation, configuration, data migration, reference data set up, user creation, training, go-live support and support.
+Implementers will charge fees for implementation services that may include installation, configuration, data migration, reference data set up, user creation, training, go-live support and support.

 For Bahmni deployments how is the patient data managed and who owns the data?

 Bahmni strives to provide the best environment that allows for protection of patient data.
-Bahmni is installed in premises of the hospital.
-In all Bahmni implementations done by ThoughtWorks, the hospital management or governments are the custodians of the patient data and ThoughtWorks has no rights on this data.
+Bahmni is typically installed in premises of the hospital, and the hospital management or governments are the custodians of the patient data, while the implementing partner has no rights on this data.